wolfm2/data-structures/final/README.md

 ## Goals

+I have the accelerometer attached to my door.

 My initial goal was to visualize the difference between my partner and I when we close the door.
 My assertion is that she closes the door much harder than I do.
 My intuition suggests that there would be an inversely proportional accelerometer measurement (more powerful) when compared to how tired she is when walking through the door.
 This was however, not to be since she got a chance to teach a seminar during the measurement period and was in Europe the entire time.
-As a pivot, I realized that since my comings and goings as well as destinations were so limited during this time, I could use the timestamp to create a tounge-in-cheek visualization of My Boring Life.
+As a pivot, I realized that since my comings and goings as well as destinations were so limited during this time, I could use the timestamp to create a tongue-in-cheek visualization of My Boring Life.

 ## What It Does